Jeffrey-Chung/tf_aws_japanese_tutorial_bot_on_ecs/README.md

 Add/Remove roles:
 ----------------------------------------------------------------------------------------------------------
-- How to add a role: !add <Class Name>  (i.e. !add Beginners, !add Intermediate etc.)
+- How to add a role: !add Class (i.e. !add Beginners, !add Intermediate etc.)
-- How to remove your role: !remove <Class Name> (i.e. !remove English, !remove Advanced etc.)
+- How to remove your role: !remove Class (i.e. !remove English, !remove Advanced etc.)

 Load class resources for language classes:
 ----------------------------------------------------------------------------------------------------------
 Instead of posting it on Discord just like on the Language Class FB group, you can type a command to load the ppt slides of any week as you desire.
 Links will be updated right after I posted on FB group.

-How to load resources of any week: !Week <week number> <Class Name> (For Example:
+How to load resources of any week: !Week [week number] Class Name (For Example:
  - !Week 1 Beginners loads resources from the first lesson of beginners class
  - !Week 5 Advanced loads resources from the 5th class of the advanced class)